equib/pyEQUIB/README.rst

 Citation
 ========

-Using **pyEQUIB** in a scholarly publication?
+Using the **pyEQUIB** Python package in a scholarly publication?
 Please cite thess papers:

 .. code-block:: bibtex

    @article{Danehkar2020,
      author = {{Danehkar}, Ashkbiz},
-     title = {pyEQUIB Python Package, an addendum to proEQUIB: IDL Library for Plasma Diagnostics and Abundance Analysis}, journal = {Journal of Open Source Software}, volume = {5},
+     title = {pyEQUIB Python Package, an addendum to proEQUIB: IDL Library for Plasma Diagnostics and Abundance Analysis},
+     journal = {Journal of Open Source Software}, volume = {5},
      number = {55},